 The percentage of users voting on a high level of safety is one of top among all touristic destinations overall.
 You are likely to find yourself more confident and comfortable in Prague than in Germany, France, or the UK.

 Is Prague Safe for Black People?

-If you are a black person, or a person of any other non-European origin, you will probably be safer in Prague than in the UK or France, as the Czech Republic is a quite safe country, and the number of foreign tourists is high enough that locals are used to receive people from all backgrounds.
+If you are a black person, or a person of any other non-European origin, you will probably be safer in Prague than in the UK or France.
+The Czech Republic is a quite safe country for virtually anyone.
+The number of foreign tourists is high enough that locals are used to receive people from all backgrounds.
 Prague is also home of one of the biggest communities of Vietnamese people outside of Vietnam.